-International student can work on-campus up to 20 hours a week while school is in session during the fall and spring semester.
+International students can work on-campus up to 20 hours a week while school is in session during the fall and spring semester.

 - If a student has multiple on-campus jobs, the total hours worked for all jobs cannot exceed 20 hours a week while school is in session.

-International student can work on-campus full-time (more than 20 hours) during official school breaks (spring break, summer vacation, Thanksgiving break, and winter vacation) with approval from the university.* Students can work full-time during summer term.**
+International students can work on-campus full-time (more than 20 hours) during official school breaks (spring break, summer vacation, Thanksgiving break, and winter vacation) with approval from the university.* Students can work full-time during summer term.**

 International students are responsible for making sure employment does not violate immigration regulations and that they complete all necessary steps with the university.

 - J-1 Students: Prior to beginning any on-campus position, report your on-campus employer and the number of work hours you will work each week to ISSS.

 - All International Students: Complete required steps for being added to CU Boulder payroll.

 Social Security Numbers and On-Campus Employment

 International students working in the U.S. must obtain a SSN.
 In order to apply for a SSN, a student must have a qualifying employment offer (documented in an official offer letter) and a letter from ISSS.

 The on-campus job offer letter must be printed on department letterhead and include the following information required by Social Security Administration: